mshafat/allthrusmartphone.xyz/content/blog/reviews/matt_bacak_secret_email_system_review.md

 Once your email gets opened, all your effort should be focused on getting the click and so you need a strong call to action.
 Matt Bacak shared a few examples of call to action in email...

-Then Matt discussed about 4 types of email:
+Then Matt discussed on 4 types of email:
 - Content Emails
 - Free Gift Emails
 - Promotional Emails